Resistance Test Devices

 The Resistance test

-- R = Resistance in ohms (Ω)
+- R = Resistance in Ohm (Ω)

-- I = Current in amperes through the resistor (A)
+- I = current in Amperes through the resistor (A)

 How is the measurement performed?